argodev/studies/ot_survey/OT_Class_08_Manuscript.md

 ## Structure and Outline

-The book begins with the section I was just reading with an introduction that essential works as an antithesis.
+The book begins with the section I was just reading with an introduction that essentially works as an antithesis.
 All is vain.
 Incidentally, the skeptical honesty of this book is powerful and refreshing.
 This is how all of us sometimes feel.
 Praise God that he’s constructed a piece of his word to draw us from cynicism back to Christ and to faith.
-Flip your handout over and you can see how the book works its way out of cynicism.
+Look at page 3 of your handout and you can see how the book works its way out of cynicism.

 Note that with this introduction completed, the book shifts from third-person — talking about the Teacher — to first person — the words of the Teacher.
 We’ll flip back to third-person in the last chapter for the epilogue.